Competitive research is critical for existing and new businesses alike.

 - It saves you time – Gathering intelligence about your rivals can save a ton of time on other research.
 If you’re a newcomer in online business, chances are you don’t have a clue about digital marketing, where to get started, how to design your site, conduct SEO, setup email campaigns, etc. The best way to learn all this is by having a look at what others in your industry are doing and what works for them.

 - Learn from competitors’ mistakes – By analyzing your competition, you’ll not only learn from their successes, but also from their failures.
 Have a look at failed campaigns, for example, and try to find out why it was a bust.
-Was it because of them not doing it correctly or perhaps was this is a campaign that had no chances from the beginning and should be avoided at all costs.
+Was it because of them not doing it correctly or perhaps was this is a campaign that had no chances from the beginning and should be avoided at all costs?
 In addition to learning from your own mistakes, utilize your competitors’ experience to save effort, time, and money.

 - Discover new opportunities – To be successful you don’t have to reinvent the wheel.
 Industry leaders are a great source of innovations you can snatch and use for yourself.
-Keep a close eye on what others are moving towards such as new products, design, tactics, etc. Be flexible and ready to move as soon as you recognize an opportunity which starts producing results for others.
+Keep a close eye on what others are moving towards such as new products, design, tactics, etc. Be flexible and ready to move as soon as you recognize an opportunity that starts producing results for others.
 But be quick, and never be the first to enter or the last one to exit.

 - Differentiate yourself – Just copying your competition is not going to be enough in a highly competitive market.
 You need to be memorable, stand out.
-For this you need to know what others are doing.
+For this, you need to know what others are doing.
 Take that and give it your own twist, make it unique or better.

 - Dominate the market– Use the intelligence you collect to grow your business and topple even the strongest competitors.
 Disrupt the market by not only mimicking others but also building on their success.
 Add a new value to the market to net a substantial advantage, one that will help you stay on top for years.